-Prerequisite: MATH 104 with a minimum grade of C. Course Advisory: SCC minimum English standard.
+Prerequisite: A minimum grade of C in MATH 104 or MATH 112.
+Course Advisory: SCC minimum English standard.
 An introduction to the diversity of mathematics through the examination of ideas from logic, sets, the numeration systems, and other topics from contemporary mathematics.
 The emphasis is on problem solving.
 Three hours lecture.